Posted on: March 5, 2019

 1. View Your Processes as Experiments

-Use trial and error, and maybe even document what approaches are helpful.
-Pay particular attention to when things go really well--or really poorly.
+Use trial and error, and maybe even document what approaches are helpful by jotting down a note in your planner for next time.
+Pay particular attention to when things go really well — or really poorly.
 Some of us need to work in 3-hour bursts and others in disciplined 20-minute increments, and some of us need to do a little of both, depending on the day or season.
 Lean into what works, and don’t believe there’s only one way to stick to your project.

 2. Treat Yourself as You Would Treat Someone Else

 Most of us talk to ourselves in ways we would never dare or wish to talk to anyone else.
-If someone in our lives is struggling to maintain momentum towards their goals, we likely wouldn’t criticize them for being lazy or inconsistent: we’d express curiosity about how they operate, listen to their complaints and fears, assume they’re doing their best, and ask what we could do to help.
+If someone in our lives is struggling to maintain momentum towards their goals, we likely wouldn’t criticize them for being lazy or inconsistent: we’d express curiosity about how they operate — “Oh, what’s going on?” — listen to their complaints and fears, assume they’re doing their best, and ask what we could do to help.
 Extend the same courtesy to yourself!

 3. Become Comfortable with Discomfort